RedPitaya/Documentation/appsFeatures/systemtool/network_manager/networkManager.rst

 Red Pitaya can act as an access point when there are no LAN or Wi-Fi networks available.
 This will allow you to connect your PC, laptop, tablet, or smartphone directly to the Red Pitaya over Wi-fi.

-To setup the Access point mode, a :ref:`LAN connection <LAN>` or :ref:`direct ethernet connection <dir_cab_connect>` must be established with the board first.
+To set up the Access point mode, a :ref:`LAN connection <LAN>` or :ref:`direct ethernet connection <dir_cab_connect>` must be established with the board first.

 .. figure:: img/connection-scheme-access-point.png
     :width: 1200

-Here are the setps to set up the Access Point mode:
+Here are the steps to set up the Access Point mode:

-1. Connect the the Red Pitaya board using the :ref:`LAN connection <lan>` and open the *Network manager* application.
+1. Connect the Red Pitaya board using the :ref:`LAN connection <lan>` and open the *Network manager* application.
 #.
 Insert a Wi-Fi dongle into the USB port on the Red Pitaya board.
 The system will automatically recognise it and enable the **Wireless status settings**
     on the right side of the web interface.
 #.
 From the dropdown menu select the *Access point mode*.